 Take a look at other tour options in the Circle City.

-Home to the greatest spectacle in racing and the world's largest single-day sporting event - the Indy 500, the Indianapolis Motor Speedway can be expereinced in a variety of ways all year long.
-The Indianapolis Motor Speedway Museum offers guided track tours where visitors can "kiss the bricks," stand on Victory Podium, and learn a century of history and tradition.
-The Indy Racing Experience gets adrenaline pumping by going 180 mph around the track in a real IndyCar with a professional driver behind the wheel.
-Victory Laps offer a more approachable 60 mph track lap in a real Indy Car, NASCAR, or pace car.
-Groups can test their skills with friendly competition at Speedway Indoor Karting, a multi-level karting track owned by a former Indy 500 driver and team owner.
-At Dallara IndyCar Factory, learn the engineering and advanced technology behind the world’s fastest sport.
+Home to the greatest spectacle in racing and the world's largest single-day sporting event - the Indy 500, groups can experience the Indianapolis Motor Speedway all year long.
+The Indianapolis Motor Speedway Museum offers guided track tours where visitors can "kiss the bricks" and stand on Victory Podium like past Indy 500 champions.
+Get in a real IndyCar around the iconic oval with the Indy Racing Experience, compete at Speedway Indoor Karting, or learn the engineering behind the world’s fastest sport at Dallara IndyCar Factory.

 The world’s largest children’s museum is home to the Riley Children’s Health Sports Legends Experience, capitalizing on Indy’s sports heritage and offering groups private access to 12 outdoor sports experiences made possible by partnerships with Indy’s NBA Pacers, NFL Colts, Indianapolis Motor Speedway, NCAA, Pete and Alice Dye, and more.